 2-Food and Cooking

-A food and cooking niche blog covers a timeless subject.
+A food and cooking niche blog is a timeless one.
 Simply put, for the entire human history and the foreseeable future, humans need to eat.
 Today, however, eating and cooking have changed from being something essential for survival into a form of entertainment and a source of joy.

 Starting a blog about food means you can have a huge audience (and fierce competition).
 However, the variety of sub-niches allows you to simply find yourself a place in the market.